DerrickWang005/CRIS.pytorch/README.md

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.
 Besides, the evaluation only supports single-gpu mode.

+Before training, please login in your wandb via `wandb login` or `wandb login --anonymously`.
 To do training of CRIS with 8 GPUs, run:

 ```